EvidentSecurity/esp-sdk-ruby/docs/SubOrganizationsApi.md

 api_instance = ESP::SubOrganizationsApi.new

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  external_accounts, organization, teams See Including Objects for more information.
   filter: {'key' => "filter_example"}, # Hash<String, String> | Filter Params for Searching.
 Equality Searchable Attributes: [id, name] Matching Searchable Attribute: [name]  Sortable Attributes: [name, updated_at, created_at, id] Searchable Association: [organization] See Searching Lists for more information.
 See the filter parameter of the association's list action to see what attributes are searchable on each association.
 See Conditions on Relationships in Searching Lists for more information.
-  page: "{:number=>1,+:size=>20}", # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page.
-  include: "include_example" # String | Related objects that can be included in the response:  external_accounts, organization, teams See Including Objects for more information.
 }

 begin